As a parent, what is my role, and what can I do to best support my child’s education?

 Build in frequent breaks.
 Even a short 90-second break can help your child recharge and reset.

 Change the schedule.
-If your child has more trouble focusing in the afternoon, schedule harder subjects in the morning and easier activities in the afternoon.
+During offline or asynchronous activities, adjust the schedule to meet your child’s individual needs.
+For example, if your child has more trouble focusing in the afternoon, schedule harder subjects in the morning and easier activities in the afternoon.
 Keep in mind that older kids might be able to focus better in the afternoon.

 Reading is a challenge for many children with disabilities.
 If your child struggles with reading, you can: